IntersectMBO/cardano-node/doc/stake-pool-operations/getConfigFiles_AND_Connect.md

 	--topology FILEPATH             The path to a file describing the topology.
   	--database-path FILEPATH        Directory where the state is stored.
-  	--socket-path FILEPATH          Path to a cardano-node socket --host-addr HOST-NAME           Optionally limit node to one ipv6 or ipv4 address --port PORT                     The port number --config NODE-CONFIGURATION     Configuration file for the cardano-node --validate-db                   Validate all on-disk database files
+  	--socket-path FILEPATH          Path to a cardano-node socket --host-addr IP-ADDRESS          Optionally limit node to one IPv4 address --host-ipv6-addr IP-ADDRESS     Optionally limit node to one IPv6 address --port PORT                     The port number --config NODE-CONFIGURATION     Configuration file for the cardano-node --validate-db                   Validate all on-disk database files